TooTallNate/SGF-HTML-Engine/README.md

               // The game could not be created for some reason throw err;
             }

-            // the 'game' instance can retceive events that your game creates, including logging,
+            // the 'game' instance can receive events that your game creates, including logging,
             // and user-made events.
+            game.on('log', function(val) {
+              document.getElementById('gameLog').innerHTML += val + "<br>";
+            });

-You can also send events into your game instance, like a 'pause'
+            // You can also send events into your game instance, and pass objects.
+Useful to
-            // event for instance, that would be emitted to the game when an outside <button> is pressed. game.emit('pause');
+            // pass info from a form submission, or something. game.emit('login', 'username', 'password');

           });
         </script>
       </body>